Political Realism in Apocalyptic Times (Cambridge University Press, 2018)

 The Page 99 Test (March 12, 2018).

-Absolving God: Thomas Hobbes's Scriptural Politics (in progress)
+Absolving God: Religion and Rhetoric in Hobbes’s Political Thought (in progress)

 This book aims to account for dramatic changes in Thomas Hobbes’ strategies of religious and scriptural argument across his political works.
 While there is a growing literature on the importance of Hobbes’ religious arguments to his political and philosophical project, there has been virtually no work on the changes in the content and structure of these arguments over time.
 This book will seek to account for three such changes—Hobbes’ increasing focus on Scriptural and religious questions, his turn toward the Hebrew Bible (Old Testament), and his adoption of an increasingly multi-pronged argumentative strategy on religious questions.
 The paper “Mosaic Leviathan” offers a preliminary account of my argument about the second change.
 The paper "Absolving God's Laws" offers a preliminary account of my argument about the third change.
 In accounting for these changes, the book will use tools of automated text analysis to identify themes and shifts in religious discourse in the pamphlet literature of seventeenth-century England.
 It will also situate Hobbes’ changing approaches within broader debates about the political response to religious ideals and interests.